Summer Shrimp Salad

 You can find mint both in your supermarket and your friendly local farmer’s market.
 And if you plant your own, it will come up faithfully every year and you will have mint FOREVER.
 Fresh mint tea for everyone!

-Next!
-Put the juice and zest from one lemon, a couple tablespoons of olive oil and a pinch each of salt and pepper in a small jar, cover and shake shake shake to combine.
+STEP 3: Now make the dressing!
+Put some lemon juice and lemon zest, some olive oil and a pinch of salt and pepper in a small jar, cover it tightly and shake shake shake to combine.

 Can I use already cooked shrimp?